Kia Remote Start – Winter Is Coming

 Kia Remote Start – It’s Not Just About Being Warm

-If you are a Game of Thrones fan, these words have meaning.
-And while we have to wait until 2019 for the last and final season of GoT, you don’t have to wait to purchase a remote start for your Kia vehicle.
+If you’re a Game of Thrones fan, these words have meaning.
+And while the next series of GoT is forever in the works, you don’t have to wait to purchase a remote start for your Kia vehicle.

 If you don’t watch Game of Thrones, it’s OK because winter is coming, and your car needs some TLC for this winter.